-Alarm: Tap the red New Alarm/+ button to add an alarm.
-From here you can choose the time of day, the ringtone the alarm uses, on what days it repeats, whether it vibrates the phone, and its name.
-Press the Overflow button to configure how alarms behave and what your phone's buttons do to an alarm.
+Alarm: Tap the New Alarm//PLUS button to add an alarm.
+From here you can choose the time of day, the sound the alarm makes (including music), on what days it repeats, and its name.

 World Clock: By default, this displays your current time.
-You can add other world clocks by using the red button and then checking one or more cities.
+You can add other world clocks by using the world button and then selecting one or more cities.
 Use the Back arrow to get out of the city selection process.
-Use the Overflow button to configure how the clock displays.
+Pressing the Menu button lets you configure the exact behavior of the clock.

-Countdown Timer: Use the keypad to enter in a length of time, then tap the red Start button.
-Once you've started a timer, you can change its label by tapping the word "label", extend the time +1, stop it with the red pause button, or delete it : You can also use the + button to add more timers, which you can all have going at once if you like.
+Countdown Timer: Use the keypad to enter in a length of time, then tap "Start".
+Once you've started a timer, you can change its label extend the time , stop it, or delete it .
+You can also use the + button to add more timers, which can run simultaneously if you like.